tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 	public interface IMusicStoreEntities { }
 }
 ```
-I&#8217;ve added the interface declaration and the implements statement to MusicStoreEntities.
-Next I&#8217;ll define the collections and make sure the interface implements IDisposable:
+I've added the interface declaration and the implements statement to MusicStoreEntities.
+Next I'll define the collections and make sure the interface implements IDisposable:

 **MVCMusicStore/Models/MusicStoreEntities.cs**